jig-san/GreenLab-2019/README.md

    <pre>                        python3 -m http.server                                  </pre>
 6. Start another localserver by running the ```RecordDataServer.py``` kept in the prefixes_files folder.
 The python script will be      used to   capture the load time and write it onto a CSV file.<br/>
    <pre>                        python2.7 RecordDataServer.py                            </pre>
-7. Now the prerequisites are met to start the experiment.
-The config.json of Androidrunner for running the experiments is          placed   in the repository and should be used.
-The laptop's IP should be used to connect the websites through the Android      device.
+7. Now the prerequisites are met to start the experiment.Use the config.json of Androidrunner for running the experiments is      placed in the repository unded Androidrunner-config folder.Place the ```after_launch.py``` script in the following path:        androidrunner->examples->batterystats->scripts The laptop's IP should be used to connect the websites through      the          Android device.
 8. Every run takes place for 20 seconds and its followed by a 2 minute cooling period.
 Android and Batterystats are the            profilers used.
 9. Upon completion of the experiment ,run the ```csv_merge.py``` script present in the Profiler_Output folder.
 Ensure the path is        modified to the output folder in the script.
 This script is used to merge the different outputs into two csv files - Joules    csv and cpu usage csv.<br/>
    <pre>                         python2.7 csv_merge.py                                      </pre>
+10. The data filtering and analysis scripts are placed in the R_scripts folder.
+The raw output csv files are kept in the profiler_output directory.
+The processed datasets were not used as csv files so they have not been placed in the github.